4 Common Budgeting Mistakes

-If you are saving for retirement without using an IRA, 401(k), or similar accounts you are missing out on significant tax savings.
+If you are saving for retirement without using an IRA, 401(k) or a similar account, you could be missing out on significant tax savings.

-These findings mean that many individuals have to rely on Social Security far more than they expected.
-Gallup’s 2015 Social Security survey found that while 36% of workers expect Social Security to be a major source of income, 59% of those who are retired say it is a major source of income — that is a huge difference between expectations and reality.
+These findings could mean that many individuals have to rely on Social Security far more than they expected.
+According to Gallup research, 30 percent of non-retirees in 2018 said that Social Security would be a major source of income when they retired.
+Talk to retirees, and 57 percent said Social Security was a major source of their income.
+This is a sizable difference between retirement savings expectations and reality.